 Foreign real estate can be designated as well.
 Be aware, however, that American tax laws affecting Canadians holding real estate in the U.S. can be complex, so get professional guidance if you already own or are considering purchasing a home south of the border.

-Since 1982, if you're a 'family unit' (for example, a couple and minor children) that owns multiple homes, you may only select one property to be your principal residence.
-This leaves an important decision: should you choose your cottage or your home in the city?
+If you're a “family unit” (for example, a couple and minor children) that owns multiple homes, you may only select one property to be your principal residence.

-The key issue is to compare the capital gains that have accrued on each property.
-Consider designating the one with the larger amount.
+Compare the capital gains that have accrued on each property and consider designating the one with the larger amount.
 But remember, any gains that continue to build in the home you don't choose will eventually be taxed.